Regisedge-Solutions/django-tutorial/README.md

     python manage.py startapp interactions
    ```
 2. Create `urls.py` in customer and interactions apps
-3. Add the `urls.py` in the website url routing files
+3. Add the `urls.py` in the website's `url.py` routing files
-4. Register the apps in the websites `setttings.py` file
+4. Register the apps in the website's `setttings.py` file
 5. Define the models in the respective `models.py` files of the apps
 6. Make migrations and migrate the models
 7. Notes